christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 Back in 2016, exchange APIs were garbage.
 They were poorly documented and inaccurate.
 Poloniex in particular didn't have anything resembling good documentation⁠—you had to piece it together by scouring forum posts.
 There are no standards, one currency pair could be named "BTC-ETH", "BTC_ETH", or "BTCETH".

 Exchange API libraries are a godsend.
-Try [ccxt](https://github.com/ccxt/ccxt) or try [ccxws](https://github.com/altangent/ccxws) for the websocket version.
+Try [ccxt](https://github.com/ccxt/ccxt) or try [ccxws](https://github.com/altangent/ccxws) for the WebSocket version.

 I did a lot of coding up exchange APIs by hand, and that is time I wish I could get back.